NOVEL-IN-PROGRESS

 "Tomorrow."

-He grabbed a French pear from a large wooden bowl Severine had filled, along with one of the bottles of wine that she'd pulled from a wooden crate packed with sawdust.
-Theory glanced at the label.
+He grabbed a French pear from a large wooden bowl Severine had just filled, along with one of the bottles of wine that she had pulled out of a wooden crate packed with sawdust.

 "From France," he announced and smiled.
 He slid the bottle under his arm and headed to the door.
 There he paused and held up the bottle.
 "Miss Marie said."

-With that coda, he left.
-Severine was still learning how things were done in the Quarter.
+Door after door, Severine made her way to the end of the hall and came to one that was not as well appointed as the others.
+Perhaps once a maid's?
+She figured she'd sleep there until Miss Marie had decided what to do with her.
+The papered walls were sun-bleached but still breathtakingly beautiful.
 Severine fell over onto the down-filled bed.
-The sheets were soft as beaten linen and smelled like lavender.
-From under the pillow, her hand discovered a small sachet.
-It was filled with crushed French lavender flowers and cloves.
-The fragrance, so distant from those of the laundry house, intoxicated her.
+The sheets were soft as beaten linen and smelled sweet.
+As she drifted to sleep, her hand discovered a small sachet. under the pillow.
+It was filled with French lavender flowers and crushed cloves.
+The fragrance, so distant from those of the wash house, intoxicated her.
 She fell asleep, where her dreams conveyed her to another place she'd never known or smelled before.
-Perhaps one where daydreams are tucked away with scented sachets and lavender grows in rows along gravel paths as it does in the South of France.
-But still, her basket was safely stowed under her now vacant cot for the day when her dreams might once again drift toward the canal.
+Perhaps one where daydreams are tucked away with scented sachets and lavender grows in rows along gravel paths, as it does in the South of France, as Severine's maman had told her while cradling her to sleep.

 9.